uktrade/data-hub-frontend/docs/Running tests.md

 - add a token to the backend with a token associated to the permissions type. e.g `lepStaffToken`
 - add this token to the environment variable `OAUTH2_DEV_TOKEN` in the circleCi job
-- specify which suite to use when running `cypress`. e.g `npm run test:e2e:lep -- --browser chrome`
+- specify which suite to use when running `cypress`. e.g `yarn test:e2e:lep -- --browser chrome`

 ### Permission tags

 There are also 3 other test suites, which run permission specs against users that have particular permissions for their roles, you can trigger these tests by running either of the commands below:

-`$ npm run test:e2e:lep -- --browser chrome`
+`$ yarn test:e2e:lep -- --browser chrome`

 or

-`$ npm run test:e2e:da -- --browser chrome`
+`$ yarn test:e2e:da -- --browser chrome`

 or

-`$ npm run test:e2e:dit -- --browser chrome`
+`$ yarn test:e2e:dit -- --browser chrome`

 ### Running the tests manually in cypress interface

-`$ npm run test:e2e:watch`
+`$ yarn test:e2e:watch`

 ### Running a specific spec

-`$ npm run test:e2e:dit -- --spec test/end-to-end/cypress/specs/DIT/local-nav-spec.js`
+`$ yarn test:e2e:dit -- --spec test/end-to-end/cypress/specs/DIT/local-nav-spec.js`

 ## Visual Tests